Skip to content

 Note

-Running the prowler command without options will use your environment variable credentials, see Requirements section to review the credentials settings.
+Running the prowler command without options will uses environment variable credentials.
+Refer to the Requirements section for credential configuration details.

-By default, Prowler generates CSV, JSON-OCSF and HTML reports.
-However, you can generate a JSON-ASFF report (used by AWS Security Hub) with -M or --output-modes:
+By default, Prowler generates CSV, JSON-OCSF, and HTML reports.
+To generate a JSON-ASFF report (used by AWS Security Hub), specify -M or --output-modes:

 prowler <provider> -M csv json-asff json-ocsf html